gurpiarbassi/gurpiarbassi.github.io/_posts/2016-01-09-Google-Drive-Java-With-Proxy.md

 were not going through on a staging environment.
 I later realised that this was because all traffic on that environment needs to go through a
 HTTP proxy.

-I then looked into setting the JVM arguments http.proxyHost and http.proxyPort.
+I then looked into setting the JVM arguments *http.proxyHost* and *http.proxyPort*.
 Normally this is all that is required.
 However, this would not work for Google Drive.

 ##Solution